Textures and materials are the files and settings you use to define the surfaces of an object.

 A material defines the optical properties of the associated texture.
 A texture can appear opaque or reflective depending on the settings of the applied material.
 You can set the shader properties of a material to diffuse, reflect, or multiply the colors in a texture.
 You can also set the Blend mode, Cull mode and Opacity of a Material in the Render options.

 Because the opacity of a material affects the underlying layers, if you're creating a face effect you should test your materials and textures on a variety of skin tones to ensure that you get the intended effect.
-AR Studio contains several videos so you can test how your effect works on different skin tones.
+Spark AR Studio contains several videos so you can test how your effect works on different skin tones.

 To change the video, click Video in the middle of the toolbar, then click on a skin tone.